 Ahmad al-Khalayleh (Abu Musab al-Zarqawi) had set up the organization now IS in Taliban Afghanistan in 2000, using al-Qaeda seed money.
 The organization was then-called Jund al-Sham.
 Al-Khalayleh departed to Iran once the Taliban was ousted, and moved into an enclave of northern Iraq held by Ansar al-Islam—really a precursor jihadi statelet to IS’s on five-hundred-square-kilometres of territory, ruling over 200,000 people.
 Arriving in April 2002, al-Khalayleh orchestrated the assassination attempt against Barham Salih, the Prime Minister of Iraqi Kurdistan.

-By May 2002, al-Khalayleh was in Baghdad, with “a dozen” senior al-Qaeda linked operatives, including his Egyptian successor Yusuf al-Dardiri (Abu Hamza al-Muhajir); another Egyptian Thirwat Shehata who spent time with al-Qaeda in post-Qaddafi Libya until he was reportedly arrested in 2014; and his brother-in-law and fellow Jordanian, Iyad al-Tubaysi (Abu Julaybib).
-They were joined at some later point in 2002 by Samir Hijazi (Abu Hammam al-Suri, Farouq al-Suri).
+By May 2002, al-Khalayleh was in Baghdad, with “a dozen” senior al-Qaeda linked operatives, including the Egyptian Thirwat Shehata, who spent time with al-Qaeda in post-Qaddafi Libya until he was reportedly arrested in 2014, and his brother-in-law and fellow Jordanian, Iyad al-Tubaysi (Abu Julaybib).
+They were joined at some later point in 2002 by al-Khalayleh’s Egyptian successor, Abd al-Munim al-Badawi (Abu Hamza al-Muhajir), and Samir Hijazi (Abu Hammam al-Suri, Farouq al-Suri).
 Interestingly, al-Tubaysi was also among the seven-man team that IS dispatched into Syria to create Jabhat al-Nusra in 2011, and al-Tubaysi and Hijazi are among those who have objected to al-Nusra’s rebranding as Jabhat Fatah al-Sham (JFS) and ostensibly split from the organization.